IdiJr/alx-low_level_programming/README.md

 ### 0x09.
 C - Static libraries
 In this session, we learn how to create static libraries to and how to use them.

+### 0x0A.
+C - argc, argv
+In this session, how arguments are passed in a program is learnt.